pbhandari/pbhandari.github.io/about.md

 title: About Me
 ---
 Hi!
 I am Prajjwal Bhandari.
 A reader, coder and coffee fanatic currently living in Canada.
-I am in the process of completing my Bachelor's Degree in Computer Science, at the University of Toronto, Scarborough Campus, where I am specializing in Software Engineering.
+I have just recently completed my Bachelor's of Science, Computer Science, from the University of Toronto.
+Currently I am working as a Software Developer at IBM where I am working on their Java JIT.

 I am also a massive Linux Enthusiast and have been using it as my sole operating system for years.
 Unfortunately the downside to this is that I have